truthvalue/truthvalue.github.io/md/references.md

 The results of the paper have been described in the following talk:

-- [Some Like it Hoax: Automated Fake News Detection in Social Networks](/uploads/some_like_it_hoax.pdf), presented at the Second Workshop on Data Science for Social Good (SoGood), Skopje, Macedonia, 2017.
+- [Some Like it Hoax: Automated Fake News Detection in Social Networks](/media/2017-some_like_it_hoax.pdf), presented at the Second Workshop on Data Science for Social Good (SoGood), Skopje, Macedonia, 2017.

-### Talks about the project
+### Talks

+This talk provides an overview of the project:

 - [Talk by Massimo Di Pierro, January 2018](media/2018-TruthValueProject.pdf)